MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-role-entra-id.md

 The app uses the Microsoft Entra ID Spring Boot Starter client library for Java to sign in a user and obtain an [ID token](/entra/identity-platform/id-tokens) from Microsoft Entra ID.
 The ID token contains the roles claim.
 The application inspects the value of this claim to determine which pages the user is authorized to access.

 This kind of authorization is implemented using RBAC.
-When using RBAC, an administrator grants permissions to roles, not to individual users or groups.
+With RBAC, an administrator grants permissions to roles, not to individual users or groups.
 The administrator can then assign roles to different users and groups to control who has access to certain content and functionality.

 This sample application defines the following two *Application Roles*:

 - `PrivilegedAdmin`: Authorized to access the **Admins Only** and the **Regular Users** pages.
 - `RegularUser`: Authorized to access the **Regular Users** page.

 These application roles are defined in the [Azure portal](https://portal.azure.com) in the application's registration manifest.
-When a user signs into the application, Microsoft Entra ID emits a roles claim for each role that's been granted individually to the user in the form of role membership.
+When a user signs into the application, Microsoft Entra ID emits a roles claim for each role granted individually to the user in the form of role membership.

 You can assign users and groups to roles through the Azure portal or programmatically using [Microsoft Graph](https://graph.microsoft.com) and [Microsoft Azure AD PowerShell](/powershell/module/azuread/).
 This article describes both techniques.